ummel/fusionData/README.md

 Project directory name: fusionData
 ```

 You will be prompted to enter your Github username and password.
-After
-the repository has been cloned to your local project directory, you can
+You may
-install and load the package itself.
-You may be prompted to install some
+be prompted to install some package dependencies.
+If you use
-dependencies.

-\*Note: if you use multi-factor authentication for your Github
+multi-factor authentication for your Github credentials, you will need
-credentials, you will need to enable an SSH key, and will need to use
+to enable an SSH key, and will need to use
 `git@github.com:ummel/fusionData.git` as the Repository URL in the above
 setup parameters.

+Although fusionData is structured (and loadable) as a *R* package, it
+also acts as a code and data *repository* that is shared and
+continuously modified by authorized users. fusionData grows over time as
+new surveys and spatial datasets – and the code needed to process and
+manipulate them – are added. fusionData is *not public*.

+Now that the shared Github repository has been cloned to your local
+drive (in a `/fusionData` project directory), we can install the package
+locally and load it.

 ``` r
 # Install the fusionData package locally